Read This First

 Prompt 5: Scenario #3: Imagine you embarrass your boss with drunken behavior while out drinking.
 You personally do not recall what happened.
 Write up a moral assessment, addressing any considerations that would be in play.

-The section turns on Embarrassing Boss While Drunk, Responsibility for Recollection and Information Gathering, and Consequentialist and Deontological Considerations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Embarrassing Boss While Drunk, Responsibility for Recollection and Information Gathering, and Consequentialist and Deontological Considerations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Embarrassing Boss While Drunk distinct from Responsibility for Recollection and Information Gathering.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Embarrassing Boss While Drunk distinct from Responsibility for Recollection and Information Gathering.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Engaging in drinking to the point of losing control over one’s behavior places responsibility on the individual for choosing to consume alcohol.
 While the specific actions may not have been voluntary due to intoxication, the decision to drink excessively was a voluntary act, implicating moral responsibility for the consequences.